robince/pyentropy/docs/source/install.rst

 .. note::
     You can test your installation by running ``pyentropy.test()``.
 This runs a series of unit tests found in the tests directory.
+Since the tests of the NSB method can take a long time (around 2 minutes on a fast computer) they are not run by default, but can be included by running ``pyentropy.test('full')``.

 :mod:`pyentropy.maxent` stores generated transformation matrices for a given set of parameters are to disk.
 These files can get large so you should be aware